 Expiry dates, carcass balancing, and seasonality are just a few examples of challenges that need to be managed.
 Here, I’ve listed 10 things food and beverage companies should consider when selecting a supply chain planning solution.

 Before moving to the list itself, I want to mention a couple of criteria that should be met before everything else.
-Without these basic capabilities, companies will never be able to realize the full value potential of supply chain planning and optimization.
+Without these basic capabilities, companies will never realize the full value potential of supply chain planning and optimization.

 First of all, and this cannot be stressed enough!
 The solution must be able to plan the entire supply chain – from the initial demand signal right through to the final supply.
-And not sequentially, but as an entity where the overall performance of the supply chain is at the core.
-While point-solutions for production, distribution, or inventory planning may help ease a specific problem, they will do little in terms of moving an organisation away from the sub-optimal world of “silo” planning.
+And not sequentially, but as an entity where the supply chain’s overall performance is at the core.
+While point-solutions for production, distribution, or inventory planning may help ease a specific problem, they will do little in terms of moving an organization away from the sub-optimal world of “silo” planning.

-Secondly, the planning solution must able to consider all of your critical business rules, variable costs and business constraints, as this is a fundamental requirement for any system performing real optimization.
+Secondly, the planning solution must consider all of your critical business rules, variable costs, and business constraints, as this is a fundamental requirement for any system performing real optimization.